310mc/https-310mc.github.io-tl/source/_posts/birthday_story/chiaki_es.md

 you're always so lively and energetic whenever you're being a hero, you see~…♪

-hehe, please keep being just like that, chiaki. *puka, puka*…♪
+fufu, please keep being just like that, chiaki. *puka, puka*…♪
 {% endbubble %}

 ### Tetora